hargoniX/master/thesis/thesis.typ

 system with the typing judgment $Gamma tack e : e$.
 In the following description of the further restrictions on the fragment, I will use $x, y, z$ to denote variables; $alpha, beta, gamma$ to denote type expressions; $s, t, u$ to denote value expressions; and $e$ to denote expressions that might be both.
-This convention for expressions carries no semantic meaning on its own and is merely meant to aid in reading.
+This convention carries no semantic meaning on its own and is merely meant to aid in reading.
 However, the restrictions put on the expressions will enforce a match between insinuated and actual meaning.
 When convenient, I will denote the dependent function type as
 $forall x : alpha. t$ instead.